 Students then display these skills in letters, speeches, dramatizations, and paragraphs.
 In paragraphs about Scripture passages, students move beyond summarizing the material, and use examples to support their own conclusions about what they have read.

 In Our Catholic Legacy, Volume I, students travel from pre-historic times to the Age of Discovery.
 They are introduced to the ancient Egyptians, Greeks, and Romans, the Christian era and the threat posed to Christianity by the spread of Islam and Viking raiders.

 They study the crusaders, St. Patrick, the spiritual life of Europe in the Middle Ages, the Protestant Revolution, and the great Catholic saints who emerged from it.
-Maps, Charts, and Graphs F: Eastern Hemisphere supplements the course with lessons on using maps, latitude and longitude, finding places in the Eastern Hemisphere and world time zones.
+Map Skills: Grade 6 supplements the course with lessons on using maps, latitude and longitude, finding places in the Eastern Hemisphere and world time zones.

-In Saxon Math 65, students develop their competency in the four basic operations using fractions and decimals.
+In Saxon Math 65 Home Study Kit, students develop their competency in the four basic operations using fractions and decimals.
 They exhibit skills in basic geometry and graphing and greater accuracy and understanding in problem-solving.

 Students learn prime and composite numbers, ratios, square roots, measurement and unit conversion, the properties of operations, and how to determine perimeter, area, and volume.

 The materials for this course incur an additional fee.

 Students work with Faith and Freedom readers: This Is Our Heritage and A Book of Valor.
 They continue to build their skills using the Reading 6 for Young Catholics: Comprehension and Reading 6 for Young Catholics: Thinking Skills workbooks.
 Four book reports are required, continuing the same format the student practiced in grade five.